Introduction to Economics

 Decisions

-individual, family, business or societal.
+may be individual, family, business, governmental, or societal.

 Scarcity